Hamilton · ON

 Which rebates can I claim as a Hamilton homeowner?

 Hamilton homeowners qualify for the Canada Greener Homes Loan (up to $40,000 interest-free), the Oil-to-Heat-Pump Affordability Program (up to $10,000 for income-qualified oil-conversion households), and Ontario's provincial programs (up to $12,000 combined ceiling).
+Our provincial rebate stacking guide walks through worked examples for every combination, including the Ontario program tier.
 Your installer pre-calculates all eligible rebates in the written quote.

 How long does installation take in Hamilton?